6 Hours / 6 CEs

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals at all experience levels seeking to deepen their understanding of evidence-based perspectives on well-being, diversity, systemic engagement, and social justice.
+This program is designed for licensed and pre-licensed mental health professionals at various stages of experience, offering psycho-educational content to enhance understanding of well-being, systemic engagement, and social psychology.

 • Practice Setting